Everything starts with a concept. A story. Like, where did this guy get his hat? Has he always smoked? What’s with the feather?

 And when a great story gets you nowhere, it’s all about who you know, right?

 But what they don’t tell us is that it isn’t just who you know that matters.
 It’s how effectively you can pitch to these people.
 How effectively you can explain your idea so they can help you execute it.
-Maybe even get it made.
+Maybe even get it made and help you fund your film.

 No one wants to hear you prattle on about your black comedy space thriller for minutes on end—especially if they’re not writers.
 People want to hear what it’s about and what the plan is to make it happen.
 Succinctly.